s19835/dev-roadmap-blueprint/README.md

 Here’s a detailed roadmap to learn programming and grow into a better programmer, structured around key topics with suggested books.
 This plan covers the fundamentals of computer science, programming paradigms, problem-solving techniques, and practical skills.

-Here's the updated roadmap that integrates **Golang**, **JavaScript**, and **Python** (for AI/ML) into a comprehensive learning path, covering programming and computer science concepts through books.
-It includes key concepts and the focus of each book.

 ## 1. **Programming Basics with Go and JavaScript**

 - **Goal**: Build a solid foundation in basic programming with Go and JavaScript.